Distribution

 Months 4-12: monthly review of direct share.
 Test new value-adds.
 Adjust metasearch bids based on per-channel ROI.
 Expand post-stay sequences with destination content.
 Audit OTA rate parity monthly to prevent leakage.

-The realistic 12-month outcome for a hotel starting at 30% direct share with disciplined execution: 40-45% direct share.
+The realistic 12-month outcome is a visible movement in direct share that can be tied to booking-engine fixes, value-adds, metasearch, retargeting, and post-stay campaigns.
 The avoided commission is the immediate ROI; the longer-term benefit is owning the guest relationship rather than renting it.

 Conclusion

 Direct booking growth in 2026 is a distribution discipline, not a marketing campaign.
-The hotels that win move from 30% direct to 45% direct in 12 months by fixing their booking engine, deploying parity-compliant value-adds, activating metasearch, running brand retargeting, and operating a disciplined post-stay sequence.
+The practical work is fixing the booking engine, testing parity-compliant value-adds, activating metasearch only when tracking is clean, running brand retargeting, and operating a disciplined post-stay sequence.
 The OTAs are not the enemy; they remain critical discovery channels.
-But independent hotels that let OTA share drift above 65% are giving up margin they should be capturing.
-Run the 90-day kick-off, measure direct share monthly, and expect to see results compound over 18 months.
+Run the 90-day kick-off, measure direct share and net channel margin monthly, and report only the movement your own attribution supports.

 Written by